sergiofgonzalez/docker-book/03-sample-containers/e06-express+redis-stack/redis-ubuntu/README.md

 $ sudo docker run -d --network=app --name redis-db sergiofgonzalez/redis-ubuntu
 ```
 **NOTE**
-+ See that we're not using `-p` to expose the port, as we will be using it inside the `app` network.
++ See that it's not necessary to use `-p` to expose the port, as we will be using it inside the `app` network.

 After successfully running the container you should be able to check that `app` lists `redis-db` as a container.